Skip to content

 MMIN(expr) Monotonic minimum Safe in recursion

-MCOUNT(expr) Monotonic count Safe in recursion
+MCOUNT(expr) Monotonic count Safe (unbounded)

 MNOR(expr) Noisy-OR probability: 1 − ∏(1 − pᵢ) Safe in recursion